An erect to spreading shrub, to 2 metres high, usually with a narrow spread of multiple stems, with stems having prominent short and broad leaf-scars;

-The range of Epacris longiflora extends from coastal New South Wales north of Berry to southern Queensland.
-Naturally, it grows in wet coastal heath to the fringes of eucalypt forests and woodlands.
-It favours a well-drained but moist sandy soil and is particularly common along seepage lines on sandstone, such as in the Sydney Sandstone Basin.
+It grows in wet coastal heath and shrubland to the fringes of eucalypt forests and woodlands.
+It favours a well-drained but moist sandy soil and is particularly common along sheltered seepage lines on sandstone, such as in the Sydney Sandstone Basin.

-Flowers extending down branches, produced within the leaves, to about 3 cm long, red/pink with white tips, creating a very conspicuous show.
+Epacris spp. have tubular to open flowers with 5 petals or lobes, produced solitarily in leaf axils but produced heavily on stems, creating leafy inflorescences.
+In this species, they are very distinctive, being tubular to 3 cm long, red/pink with white tips, creating a very conspicuous show.
 Flowers can be continuous along branches for over 30 cm.